-Professionals' Mistakes in Writing & Speaking British English: Writers' & Presenters' Errors; Keeping up Standards
+Professionals' Mistakes in Writing and Speaking British English: Writers' and Presenters' Errors; Keeping up Standards

 Professionals Shouldn't Make Mistakes

 I don’t jump down the throat of everyone I see or hear making the occasional mistake with the English language but one thing guaranteed to make me seethe is a professional writer or presenter making such errors.
 Professionals should know their trade.
 If they don’t match up to the job, they shouldn’t be there.